 It is a common practice to retaliate against whistleblowers - the law should not only prohibit this kind of action but present a list of restrictive measures against the people who retaliate.
 A gold standard of whistleblowing protection law requires retaliation measures to be compensated with the same value benefits.
 If the whistleblower was fired or transferred to another department, he should be reinstated.
 The compensation for moral damages should be included as well.
 While the reinstatement conditions and compensation may vary, most whistleblower protection laws define the amount of penalty for retaliation measures.

 15. Good faith requirement.

-We pay attention to the whistleblower's right to make an honest mistake and not be prosecuted for his report - that's exactly what 'good faith' requirement stands for.
-Whistleblowers may not be able to check the credibility of information they provide but still can raise a concern - it significantly increases the number of reports.
+We pay attention to the whistleblower's right to make an honest mistake and not be prosecuted for his report - that's exactly what the 'good faith' requirement stands for.
+Whistleblowers may not be able to check the credibility of the information they provide but still can raise a concern - it significantly increases the number of reports.
 However, whistleblowers are still held accountable for disclosing knowingly false information and making defamatory statements.